Sairina009/OSD_SOURCE_CODE/README.md

    Able to view the stream on OSD.
    Able to Update all the values from OSD i.e portaname, mac address, resolution, audio, framerate, etc. into Database and reflect them on OSD.
+   Able Update Username and enable or disable user.
+   Able to give Admin or User authority to users.
    Hotkey function with Ctrl key.

 ## Known Issues